stephanecodes/uik-am-starter/README.md

 2. **Ask for access to the private npm registry** if you haven't already

+## 📚 Mockups

+The mockups for the UIK-based design to be implemented are available in [Figma](https://www.figma.com/design/vvyibU3EGUJnYjGwZM7xZn) file.
+Please request access if you do not already have it.

 ## 📚 Documentation

 - **UIK AM Documentation**: [https://visiativ-design-system.azurewebsites.net/uik-am/20.x](https://visiativ-design-system.azurewebsites.net/uik-am/20.x)